How to Extend Your MEXT Scholarship

 Special Thanks

-Special thanks to the TranSenz supporters on Patreon, who help keep this site running through their generous contributions, especially to my newest Samurai patron, HiC, Daimyo-level supporters Dũng Phạm Quang and Alessia M, and to everyone who has been supporting the sight for months or years.
+Special thanks to the TranSenz supporters on Patreon, who help keep this site running through their generous contributions, especially to everyone who has been supporting the site for months or years.
 I cannot tell you how grateful I am for your continued support!
 If this site has helped you in your application process and you want to “pay it forward” to keep the site running to help future applicants, every contribution helps!

 If you want to show your support but Patreon is out of reach, I’d appreciate it if you say hi on social media or in the comments below to let me know if you appreciate these posts.
 You can find me on facebook at @TranSenz or on Twitter at @tagsenzaki.
 I look forward to saying hi!